 You’ve probably seen them before.
-Silverfish are pests you’ll find in many homes and libraries around the world [1].
+Silverfish are pests you’ll find in many homes and libraries worldwide [1].

 While they generally do not cause harm to people, silverfish are not the kind of pest you’d want to ignore.
 They are attracted to moisture and can damage books, clothing, wallpaper, and other belongings.

 Many people are unsure of how to get rid of them.
 But fret not; we’re here to help.
-In this article, we’ll share some of our best tips for naturally keeping silverfish away.
+This article will share some of our tips for naturally keeping silverfish away.

 1. DIY Silverfish Trap

-You can make your very own DIY silverfish trap with just a few simple items.
+You can make your DIY silverfish trap with just a few simple items.
 You’ll need a glass jar, some starchy food, and tape.

-Place some starchy food, such as flour, dried cereals, or pet food, in a glass jar.
+In a glass jar, place some starchy foods, such as flour, dried cereals, or pet food.

 Next, wrap the outside of the jar with tape.
 This will allow them to climb into the jar.
-However, they won’t have the ability to get out because their feet won’t stick to the glass.
+However, they won’t be able to get out because their feet won’t stick to the glass.

 2. Moist Rolled-Up Newspaper

 Dampen an old newspaper and roll it up.
-Silverfish will find their way into the wet, rolled-up newspaper and make their home there.
+Silverfish will find their way into the wet, rolled-up newspaper and make it their home.

 Now check it after a few days.
 To exterminate any silverfish that have found their way in, place the newspaper in an airtight container and discard everything.